 This RAW outlines the proposed action at the Site which will focus on the removal and disposal of the majority of soils impacted with the contaminants of concerns (COCs) identified during PEA-E activities.
+The COC's identified at this Site are lead and arsenic.
 Excavation was determined to be the preferred removal action (RA) remedy based on accessibility to the majority of the identified impacted soil.